 The non-medical home care agency provides what is termed unskilled supportive custodial care that is supplied by home health aides, certified nursing assistants (CNAs) and also non-certified nurse aides, homemakers, and companions.
 Non-medical home care agencies may or may not be licensed as requirements vary from state to state but are universally private pay with exception of coverage from some long-term care insurance policies.
 It is important to note that unskilled personal care services such as bathing, dressing and meal preparation are what is needed most and therefore must be paid for out of pocket.
 Strict guidelines dictating skilled care requirements and when skilled care is discontinued are further justification for hiring a non-medical home care agency.
 Explore other possible supplementary funding to assist with private pay costs through local social service programs, disease specific organizations, or national charity foundations.
 Religious based agencies along with other non-for profit ownership agencies may have additional private funding to help cover costs.2.
 There is a broad range of ownership types.

 Most home care agencies are for profit and ownership ranges from small family-run businesses to large corporations that are often regional chains.
 They may be independently owned and operated or may be affiliated with hospitals, physician groups, and long-term care facilities.
 Sometimes agencies are not for profit and may be sponsored by religious organizations, fraternal groups or community-based agencies.
 They are governed by volunteer boards of trustees and any surplus income that is generated is turned back into the agency.
 Not-for-profit agencies in most areas are limited in number and benefit on account of their tax-exempt status.
-Ownership should not be a primary focus, but may play some role in your decision with regards to company size, affiliations and profit versus not for profit status.3.
-There is no law about who can manage an agency.
+Ownership should not be a primary focus, but may play some role in your decision with regards to company size, affiliations and profit versus not for profit status.

 Emphasis should be placed on learning more about who manages or runs the day to day operations of an agency.
 It's often advantageous when nurses or other health professionals manage home care agencies due to their relevant experience.
 In most states there is no law about who can start up an agency or manage one but a certain background in this field is usually beneficial.
 Managers with health-related experience in communities are competent in referring families to local valuable resources.
 Many competent agencies regardless of a manager's background will schedule a health professional to make an initial free home assessment visit to set up a plan of care.
 Think of it as an estimate that one would expect from any business such as auto or home repair shop where actual services and costs are detailed.
 A qualified agency representative should also take on the role of arranging necessary home equipment, modifications and other supplies.
 Take advantage of a first visit by interviewing the professional representative to help size up the agency's qualifications.
 If you are not satisfied with first impressions, be sure to continue shopping around.
 On the other hand, if you are fortunate to have a good "gut feeling", then chances are a positive outcome for care will likely follow.4.
 There are multiple ways to compare home care agencies.